Why Embassies Need a Dummy Ticket for Visa Proof

 Different travelers need different strategies.
 Here’s how onward proof works best depending on your situation.

-• Short-stay tourists: For vacations, a round-trip flight itinerary works best.
+- Short-stay tourists: For vacations, a round-trip reservation works best.
 If you’re visiting family in France for three weeks, show a return flight within that time.
 Keep dates tight — overly long stays invite questions.

 Tailor your documentation to your traveler profile.
-That way, your evidence looks natural, not forced.
+That way, your reservations look natural, not forced.

 Transit Visas And Connecting Flight Pitfalls